reumng120/Learning_AI/Thsrc_captcha_sample/README.md

 ## Learning sessions
 PART 1 will show the training results of the VGG16 module.

-PART 2 is to refer to the program adjustments of the two authors, modify the module parameters and training data for different tests.
+PART 2 is to refer to the program adjustments of the two authors, modifying the image pre-processing, module parameters and training data.